 Medium and Large Programmes must ensure a degree of financial own contribution that lies within the purpose in the programme strategy to supplement the grant given by CISU.
-The financial own contribution is minimum 10% for a Medium Programme and 20% for a Large Programme.
+The financial own contribution is minimum 10% of the budget for programme activities (PPA) for a Medium Programme and 20% of the budget for programme activities (PPA) for a Large Programme.
 The contribution can be either 'Funds raised in Denmark' and/or 'Co-financing' (see information box).
 The financial own contribution of Large Programmes does not exceed those used by Danida towards organisations with Strategic Partnership Agreements.

-The financial own contribution requirement must be completed by the end of a given grant period, i.e. four to six years.
+The financial own contribution requirement must be completed by the end of a given grant period.
 If the requirement is not achieved, the maximum grant amount for the next grant given under Programme Support shall be aligned to the financial contribution that the partners have secured to supplement CISUs funding for the programme.